csirac2/snazzer/snazzer.md

 - 8. detected left-over \*.tmp snapshots in the .snapshotz path.
 These could also indicate that another snazzer operation is currently already running.
 - 9. tried to display man page with a formatter which is not installed
+- 10. missing `snazzer-measure` or `snazzer-prune-candidates` from PATH
+- 11. missing `btrfs` command from PATH

 # SEE ALSO